confluentinc/cp-helm-charts/README.md

 $ kubectl get pods
 ```

-2. Connect to the container `cp-kafka-broker` in a Kafka broker pod.
-You may need to wait for the Kafka cluster to finish starting up.
+2. Connect to the container `cp-kafka-broker` in a Kafka broker pod to produce messages to a Kafka topic.
+If you specified a different release name, substitute `my-confluent-oss` with whatever you named your release.

 ```sh
 $ kubectl exec -c cp-kafka-broker -it my-confluent-oss-cp-kafka-0 -- /bin/bash /usr/bin/kafka-console-producer --broker-list localhost:9092 --topic test